 The most difficult part is not to lose the rebuilt trust.
 You have to stick to what you said and really control what you are doing and think about other people’s feelings.
 Because the situation takes place again, no one will ever accept your apology and you will win the fame of a mean person who cannot control your emotions.
 You might not lose respect, but you will lose the positive attitude from the environment you are in.

-The last advice for those who cannot say the words of apology is to write the apology letter.
-Yes, it is hundred times worse than the live communication, but it is at least something.
-To write is easier than to say, that is why write down everything you feel and give it to the offended person.
+The last piece of advice for those who cannot say the words of apology is to write an apology letter.
+Yes, it is a hundred times worse than live communication, but it is at least something.
+To write is easier than to say, that is why to write down everything you feel and give it to the offended person.

 Check this list of positive words for inspiration.

-Joshua Robinson is the freelance writer who works for Edu Birdie since 2011.
+Joshua Robinson is a freelance writer who works for Edu Birdie since 2011.
 He graduated from the Dudley College of Technology where he did his Media course.
-Such qualification allowed him to write papers on the various topics and become the favorite of the clients.
-Six years’ experience of working as a writer broadened his horizons considerably, and he really enjoys doing what he does.
+Such qualifications allowed him to write papers on various topics and become the favorite of the clients.
+Six years experience of working as a writer broadened his horizons considerably, and he really enjoys doing what he does.